MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/self-service.md

     Each time you update and resequence an application by using Server App-V, you'll need to store the new application package in a separate folder.

 5. To enable members of the self-service user role to access the resources and upload their own resources to the folder, grant all members read/write permission on the folder.
-6. If needed, share the folder that contains user data for all self-service user roles, and then add the share to the VMM library.
+6. If needed, share the folder that contains user data for all self-service user roles, and add the share to the VMM library.
 To be assigned to a self-service user role, a user data path must be on a library share.
 7. Configure the path for a self-service user role as follows:

     1. In **Settings** > **Security** > **User Roles**, select the self-service user role.